Fireheart: Release

 The film was released in the United States by Hulu in February 2022 exclusively on the service of the same name, and in Europe by Entertainment One throughout the rest of the year.
-It was then released as a Sky Cinema original by Sky on May 27, 2022, in the UK.
+The same year, the film was released as a Sky Cinema original by Sky on May 27 in the UK.

 Reception

 On the review aggregator website Rotten Tomatoes, 60% of four reviews are positive.
 The film grossed $3.7 million at the box office.